Austria: Chancellor to resign after coalition talks collapse – DW – 01/04/2025

 Austria: Chancellor to resign after coalition talks collapseJanuary 4, 2025

-Austrian Chancellor Karl Nehammer has announced he will stand down as head of his conservative Austrian People's Party (ÖVP) after coalition talks with the Social Democrats (SPÖ) collapsed.
+Austrian Chancellor Karl Nehammer has announced he will resign in the coming days after coalition talks between his Austrian People's Party (ÖVP) and the Social Democrats (SPÖ) collapsed.

 "I will stand down as chancellor and as leader of the People's Party in the coming days and enable an orderly transition," Nehammer said in a video statement on social media.